Advertiser Disclosure

 Ad blockers for Android have specific qualifications.
 Not all browser extensions work on Android, so it was important to find options that would work on a mobile device.
 Besides compatibility, here are the other factors we considered when we tested ad blockers:

-- Blocks ads and trackers: The core functionality of an ad blocker is to effectively block ads and stop trackers from knowing your online activity.
+- Blocks ads and trackers: An ad blocker's core functionality is to effectively block ads and stop trackers from knowing your online activity.
 We tested the ad blockers to ensure they did their job, including blocking YouTube ads.

 - Additional security features: Along with Android security settings, adding an extra layer of security is always nice for protection.
-So we prioritized ad blockers with premium security tools other ad blockers didn't include.
+So, we prioritized ad blockers with premium security tools that other ad blockers didn't include.

 - Affordability: Cost is an essential factor, so we evaluated whether the price was competitive.